kolyamba2105/arch-configs/README.md

 Another interesting thing is that accoring to [Arch Wiki](https://wiki.archlinux.org/index.php/Xorg#Driver_installation) I have drivers for both `Radeon` and `Intel` video-cards.
 That's strange why the first command showed only one video-card.

-When video-driver(s) is installed, we can move on to installing some basic packages for graphic environment.
+When video-driver(s) is installed, we can move on to installing some basic packages for GUI.
-Run the command: `sudo pacman -S xord xorg-xinit dmenu nitrogen picom kitty firefox`
+Run the command: `sudo pacman -S xord xorg-xinit`.

+Install the most Necessary programs:
+- `nitrogen` for rendering wallpapers.
+- `picom` as a window compositor.
+- `kitty` and `alacritty` as terminal emulators.
+- `rofi` for running (launching) applications.
+- `firefox` and `google-chrome` for browsing.

 Enable `AUR` packages in your system:
 - Clone yay repo: `git clone https://aur.archlinux.org/yay-git.git`